TheMonk2121/ai-dev-tasks/Task-List-B-1006-DSPy-3.0-Migration.md

 ## Overview

 Migrate from DSPy 2.6.27 to DSPy 3.0 to leverage native assertion support, enhanced optimization capabilities, and MLflow integration while maintaining all existing advanced custom features.
-This migration will replace the custom assertion framework with native `dspy.Assert` support, integrate enhanced optimization techniques, and add MLflow experiment tracking.
+This migration will replace the custom assertion framework with native `dspy.Assert` support, integrate enhanced optimization techniques, and add MLflow experiment tracking. **Schema compatibility confirmed** - existing signatures and field definitions work identically in DSPy 3.0, requiring no schema changes.

 ## Implementation Phases